ChillLive/ChillLiveWallpaperProject/README.md

 * The contrast between the text and the background can be sometimes low, making it hard to read the options

 ## Support the project
-If you're considering to contribute to the project, THANK YOU!
+If you consider supporting the project, THANK YOU!

 Please, read the disclaimer section before continuing.
 When contributing, keep in mind that this app is _- for me -_ already in an advanced state, and has almost all its main features already implemented.
 What will follow will be a bonus.